An $O(\log k)$-Approximation for Directed Steiner Tree in Planar Graphs

 Note that each recursive call reduces the number of terminals by half.
-The guess work for each instance is at most $n$.
+The guess work for each instance is polynomial in $n$.
 So it is easy to see the total number of recursive calls is bounded by $n^{O(\log k)}$.
-Since each time we apply the separator result on an instance $I$, we buy a partial arborescence (union of up to three dipaths) of cost at most $3\cdot\opt'$ where $\opt'$ is the optimum cost for this restricted instance and since the {\em total} cost of optimal solutions across all of the resulting subinstances $I_{C_i}$ is at most $\opt'$, a simple induction on the number of terminals shows the final cost is within $(3\cdot\log k+1)\cdot\opt$.
-A slight improvement to the running time could be made by guessing the distance of the furthest node $v$ from $r$ in $\OPT$ within a constant factor (thus only making $O(\log n)$ guesses since all distances are integers bounded by a polynomial in $n$), but the size of the recursion tree would still be $O(\log n)^{O(\log k)}$ which is still not quite polynomial.
+Since each time we apply the separator result on an instance $I$, we buy a branching (union of up to three dipaths) of cost at most $3\cdot\opt$, and since the {\em total} cost of optimal solutions across all of the resulting subinstances $I_{C_i}$ is at most $\opt$, a simple induction on the number of terminals shows the final cost is within $(3\cdot\log k+1)\cdot\opt$.
+A slight improvement to the running time could be made by guessing $\OPT$ within a constant factor (thus only making $O(\log n)$ guesses since all distances are integers bounded by a polynomial in $n$), but the size of the recursion tree would still be $O(\log n)^{O(\log k)}$ which is still not quite polynomial.